Doctor Who: History

+David Tennant returned to the role for the 60th anniversary specials, and Ncuti Gatwa played the Doctor for two seasons between 2023 and 2025.
+A Christmas special written by Davies but without Disney's or Gatwa's involvement is scheduled for 2026.

 Public consciousness

 It has been claimed that the transmission of the first episode was delayed by ten minutes due to extended news coverage of the assassination of US President John F. Kennedy the previous day; in fact, it went out after a delay of eighty seconds.
 The BBC believed that coverage of the assassination, as well as a series of power blackouts across the country, had caused many viewers to miss this introduction to a new series, and it was broadcast again on 30 November 1963, just before episode two.

 The programme soon became a national institution in the United Kingdom, with a large following among the general viewing audience.
-With popularity came controversy over the series's suitability for children.
-Morality campaigner Mary Whitehouse repeatedly complained to the BBC over what she saw as the series's violent, frightening and gory content.
+The show received controversy over the suitability of the series for children.
+Morality campaigner Mary Whitehouse repeatedly complained to the BBC over what she saw as the programme's violent, frightening and gory content.
 According to Radio Times, the series "never had a more implacable foe than Mary Whitehouse".

-A BBC audience research survey conducted in 1972 found that, by their own definition of violence ("any act[s] which may cause physical and/or psychological injury, hurt or death to persons, animals or property, whether intentional or accidental") Doctor Who was the most violent of the drama programmes the corporation produced at the time.
-The same report found that 3% of the surveyed audience regarded the series as "very unsuitable" for family viewing.
+A BBC audience research survey conducted in 1972 found that, by their own definition of violence ("any act[s] which may cause physical and/or psychological injury, hurt or death to persons, animals or property, whether intentional or accidental"), Doctor Who was the most violent of the drama programmes the corporation produced at the time.
+The same report found that 3% of the surveyed audience believed the series was "very unsuitable" for family viewing.
 Responding to the findings of the survey in The Times newspaper, journalist Philip Howard maintained that, "to compare the violence of Dr Who, sired by a horse-laugh out of a nightmare, with the more realistic violence of other television series, where actors who look like human beings bleed paint that looks like blood, is like comparing Monopoly with the property market in London: both are fantasies, but one is meant to be taken seriously."